carrotfarm02/My-Hypr-Dotfiles/README.md

 # My-Hypr-Dotfiles
-So this is mostly for me, feel free to steal if you want though.
+This is mostly for me, but feel free to steal if you want though.

 ## DEPENDENCIES